Le Domaine des Naïades

 A beach for the locals of St Tropez!
-A family beach which is surveyed by lifeguards, has disabled access and somewhere to grab a bite to eat.
-During summer parking can be a bit difficult and is not free.
+A family beach which is surveyed by lifeguards, has disabled access and a place to grab a bite to eat.
+During summer, parking can be a bit difficult and is not free.

 Plage de la Moutte

 The road leading to this beach takes you right through the vineyards of La Moutte.
-At the end of this interesting road you find yourself at a small beach with fine sand bordered by reeds that give you shade that will help you to relax.
-A ten minute walk from the car, but get there early as free parking is limited!
+At the end of this interesting road you find yourself at a small beach with fine sand bordered by reeds that give you shade and that will help you relax.
+A ten minute walk from the car but get there early as free parking is limited!